My rating: 3 of 5 stars

 I loved the first half of Warcross because it was practically popcorn for me, the bookish gamer.
 In a way, it seemed that I was rereading Morgan Rhodes’s Falling Kingdoms because once again, I felt like I was playing a JRPG.
 The virtual battles were very exciting and deliciously tactical, and I could vividly imagine the various places where they were held.
 When Final Fantasy was briefly mentioned in the book, I grinned from ear to ear.
 Marie Lu used to work in the gaming industry, so I was so happy to see her apply that “nerdiness” in her book.
 In retrospect, it effectively showed that video games and literature are not worlds apart.
 After all, video games, especially RPGs, are stories in and of themselves.

 I wasn’t on the lookout for “triggering content” such as racism, sexism, or ableism.
 However, I was intrigued by the diversity in this book.
 The characters came from different corners of the world: Europe, Asia, Africa, and America.
-One of the protagonists was paraplegic, and then it was implied that two of them weren’t straight.
+Also, one of the protagonists was paraplegic.
 I wanted to give Marie Lu a pat on the back for heeding the YA community’s plea for more diversity.

 Unfortunately, my buzz was killed by Emika and Hideo’s relationship.
 I was not thrilled because the emotional connection that started it all was so overrated, I barely stopped myself from rolling my eyes.
 I did not like that Emika and Hideo fell for each other simply because both of them understood what it felt like to lose a loved one.
 Their mutual physical attraction wasn’t a plausible factor, either.
 It reeked of instalove, and I wasn’t there for it.
 Huhu.
 Let us all fall in love with Hideo, the sexy, tortured soul.
 The heck.
 I would’ve enjoyed this book so much more without the romance.
 Love can be so unnecessary sometimes, particularly in YA.
 If you don’t want me to blame the book, then I’ll blame the genre.
 LOL.
 But seriously, as far as I’m concerned, Emika and Hideo aren’t a match made in Heaven.
 In fact, in light of the book’s ending, I suppose the author would agree with me.
 Wahahaha!